WalaaHassanAbdelraouf/Olympics_data_analysis/README.md

 ### 4. Visualization

-Visualizations like a bar plot is created to display the top 10 athletes by the number of medals won.
+- Visualizations like a bar plot is created to display the top 10 athletes by the number of medals won.
+- A pie plot to display the top popular sports in Olympics.
+- A scatter plot to display the height vs wights of Olympic Medallist.
+- A bar plot to display the top athletes based on their medal counts.
+- A bar plot to display the top participating countries in Summer and Winter Seasons.